spryker/spryker-docs/_drafts/oryx/feature-sets.md

 template: concept-topic-template
 ---

 A feature set is a group of related features that can be added to an Oryx application with a single reference.
 Feature sets simplify the process of setting up an application by reducing the amount of [boilerplate code](./boilerplate.md) required to configure and initialize the application.
-Feature sets can be seen as _demo apps_ and are useful to quickly setup a project without developing code.
+Feature sets can be seen as _demo apps_ and are useful to quickly setup a project without developing.

 Feature sets are organized by business model, such as B2C, B2B, marketplace or fulfillment, but we call them "Application feature sets" in this document.
 The feature sets represent the available features provided by Oryx.
 Feature sets may be too opinionated in some cases.
 You can decide to use a full feature set, adjust a set to your needs, or [create your own sets](#create-feature-sets).